tanaykpaul/DepthChart/README.md

 ## Implementation
 1. I have created 5 repository interfaces and their implementation.
 2. To implement the 4 use cases, I have created a Unit of Work interface and its implementation that uses the core repositories.
 Hence, the name of the interface is IUnitOfWork.cs and UnitOfWork.cs is the implementation.
-3. I have implemented logging process.
+4. I have implemented logging process.
 It is open to use any Libraries such as SeriLog, Log4net etc.
-4. I have used Entity Framework Core as the ORM technology
+5. I have used Entity Framework Core as the ORM technology
-5. I have used In-memory database for experiment in the Presentation and Test projects.
+6. I have used In-memory database for experiment in the Presentation and Test projects.
 It is open to use any database such as SQL server 2022 etc.
-6. I have use Moq in the Test project
+7. I have use Moq in the Test project
-7. I have applied SOLID principles including Dependency injection etc.
+8. I have applied SOLID principles including Dependency injection etc.

+If you want to push an existing Depth Chart into the Database (hence, DepthChartDbContext under the DC.Infrastructure -> Data), you can a JSON file (to see the structure open the DepthChart.json file in JsonInput folder under the DC.Tests project).
+To enter the data from the JSON file into your database, see the SetupInitialData() method of the DepthChartFromJsonTests.cs under the DC.Tests project.

 ## Assumptions
 1. To experiment the use cases, (a) first, create a Sport (only use Name -> "NFL") entry from SportController (output -> SportId) or use AddAsync method from the SportRepository.cs (b) then, create a Team entry using Name -> "Tampa Bay Buccaneers" and SportId (from the previous step); output is TeamId, (c) then, create a Postion entry using Name -> "QB" and TeamId, and finally (d) create a Player entry using Number -> 12, Name -> Tom Brady and TeamId.